OnsenUI/onsen.io/src/documents_en/v2/docs/guide/common/device-back-button.md

 });
 ```

-Apart from this, the mentioned elements together with `<ons-page>` element expose `onDeviceBackButton` property to modify their own handler:
+Apart from this, the mentioned elements together with `<%- @mapComponentName('page') %>` element expose `onDeviceBackButton` property to modify their own handler:

 ```javascript
 var myNavigator = document.getElementById('my-navigator');